ericholscher/django-testing-docs/basic_unittests.rst

 your tests, and we can go on our merry way.

-Now you can see for yourself that there are a lot of differences between Doc tests and Unit tests.
+Now you can see for yourself that there are a lot of differences between Doc tests and unit tests.
 They each serve their own purpose, and in the next post in this series I will talk about when you should use each.
 Unit tests require a little bit more up front effort; you can't just paste something out of your Python shell and have it work.
 However, they give you a lot more flexibility.